ON a crisp October morning in 2014, Betsy Robbins waited impatiently

 Celiac’s Chameleon Qualities

-Gastroenterology experts had long suspected through observation in their practices that symptoms beyond the gut were becoming increasingly common.
+Gastroenterology experts had long suspected through observation in their practices that non-classical symptoms beyond the gut were becoming increasingly common.
 Dr. Umberto Volta, lead author of the Italian study, was inspired to conduct this study because no one had actually confirmed the phenomenon.
 The study of 770 patients diagnosed with celiac at St. Orsola-Malpighi hospital in Bologna, offered up the proof.

 “Over time, the most striking change in the clinical presentation of celiac disease has been the decrease of diarrhea as the leading symptom and the progressive increase of other non-classical symptoms,” Volta, the director of the Celiac Disease Center at the University of Bologna, told Allergic Living.